petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/search-service.md

 ## Environment Variables Reference

-All environment variables and other forms of configuration for Elastisearch are in the [official Elastisearch documentation](https://www.elastic.co/guide/index.html).
+All environment variables and other forms of configuration for Elasticsearch are in the [official Elasticsearch documentation](https://www.elastic.co/guide/index.html).
 You can set such configurations and environment variables in the `configs/{ENV}/config/` directory and `LCP.json`, respectively.
 Examples include:

 | Name | Value | Description |